percona/postgresql-docs/docs/minor-upgrade.md

 Minor upgrade of Percona Distribution for PostgreSQL includes the following steps:

-1. Stopping the `postgresql` cluster;
+1. Stop the `postgresql` cluster;

-2. Installing new version packages;
+2. Install new version packages;

-3. Restarting the `postgresql` cluster.
+3. Restart the `postgresql` cluster.

 !!! note